tytydraco/yessleep/out/Dont_Smile_At_Me.md

 'You pay for happiness with your smile'

 That was a long time ago.
 Everyone from my town forgot me.
 I took on a new identity and moved to a big city.
 Everything she said was true.
 Couldn't kill myself, didn't have to eat, and I couldn't stop smiling.

 It physically hurts me to smile, but she forgot to tell me that I can't sleep, but now I'm questioning whether it's because of the curse or because of my guilt.
 There's a large number of people 'worshippers' around my house now.
 They don't behave like themselves, they slowly lose themselves, but I always try to be patient with them.

 It turns out that my victim causes me to look differently, If my victim likes a girl, I'll morph into a girl, and I have no control over it.
 I can trap one person at a time, and I've noticed that people are starting to like me.
 It would have been a dream come true for my former self, but I despise every second of living like this.

-I've trapped 97 people until now.
-Ninety-seven people faded out of existence.
+I've trapped 87 people until now.
+Eighty-seven people faded out of existence.
 I kept writing their names and clicking photos of them, but the evidence always found a way to disappear.
 Photos get deleted, and the books where I write their names are lost, my memory of them vague.

 I couldn't bear to deal with this secret all by myself, so I turned to Reddit in order to share this with people.
 So if you ever find yourself with a person who seems to love you and care about you, with their eyes reaching the depths of your soul telling you that it's okay and they understand you, remember that you might as well be talking with me.
 You'll never know, not until it's too late.